Searching for the best left handed travel guitars? Within this guide, you’ll find a selection of top lefty backpacker guitars to suit all budgets!

 - Further Options

-Some of these backpacking guitars are created specifically for travelling with, and feature clever and innovative designs to help save space.
-However, I know that some people would simply prefer a slightly smaller ‘traditional’ instrument, so I have included a couple of good examples of these as well.
+Some of these backpacking guitars are designed specifically for travel, featuring clever and innovative designs to help save space.
+However, I know that some people would prefer a slightly smaller ‘traditional’ instrument, so I have included a couple of good examples of these as well.

 1. Traveler Ultra-Light Electro-Acoustic Guitar Left Handed